xdoko01/pgRPG/docs/terminology.md

 # ID versus ALIAS
  - id is a number or UUID assigned to some game object without any semantic meaning
  - alias is human readable word representing the game object in definitions

+# delete / clear / remove ???

+# load / create
+ - load
+ - create when returning some real object instance as result